HGill03/ChangeFeedProcessor/README.md

 2. Create an instance of Azure Communication Services with a Phone Number which can send and receive SMS - https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp
 3. You will need to bind MessageReceiver funtion to Comm.
 Services - https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/sms/receive-sms?pivots=platform-power
 4. Create an Azure Function App instance to run funtions apps on Azure and Publish code provided in this repo - https://learn.microsoft.com/en-us/azure/azure-functions/functions-create-your-first-function-visual-studio?tabs=in-process#publish-the-project-to-azure
+Note - You can comment out DataLoader functions app before deployement because it is used in local environemnt to add records to the databse and simulate workflow.

 Add following COnfiguraitns settings to your Fn App

     "CosmosDBConnectionSetting": "Your Cosmos Conn String",